 Here, we want to focus on giving you the tools to effectively advocate for your child, specifically when it comes to their education.

-Tips for Advocating for Your Child with Autism
+Tips for Advocating for Your Autistic Child

 - Remember, you are your child’s best advocate!
 Regardless of the school district, schools are limited as to what they can do for your child because of funding and staffing limitations.